 In its iteration referred to as “Industrial Chic”, the industrial style gets an even more refined and minimal component.
 A different approach goes into the choice of furniture, colours, materials and lines.

 Our project for Nido Student in Dresden was the perfect opportunity for us to use this style and apply its many features to a student accommodation.
-To do so, we had to consider several details, so let’s go through them together.
+The initial design was developed by Imtiaz Ashraf.
+To implement our brief, we had to consider several details, so let’s go through them together.

 To give an idea of our process in creating the design for the project I mentioned, I rounded up a list of steps or variables to consider when implementing an industrial chic interior.